Shreyans13/Eats/README.md

 ## Facing Any Problem or need any Help:grey_question:
-Incase you need any problem or need any help write me in [issues](https://github.com/Shreyans13/Eats/issues) section.
+Incase you face any problem or need any help write me in [issues](https://github.com/Shreyans13/Eats/issues) section.